trafiklab/trafiklab.se/content/api/our-apis/trafiklab-realtime-apis/stop-lookup.md

 ## Making a request

-The first call will show all stop groups that has a name matching the searched value, in this case "sto".
+The first call will show all stops that has a name matching the searched value, in this case "sto".
-The stop groups are sorted by the most frequent daily departures.
+The stops are sorted by the most frequent daily departures.
 In this case the meta stop "Stockholm" will show up first, with all associated information.

-In order to list all stop groups, use the second call.
-This will return all stop groups, sorted by the most frequent daily departures.
+In order to list all stops, use the second call.
+This will return all stops, sorted by the most frequent daily departures.

 ### Call